 What is Clean Path NY?

-Clean Path New York is an $11 billion clean energy infrastructure project comprising over 20 renewable energy generation projects–all located in New York State–and a new 175-mile, underground transmission line.
-This project will generate 3,800 megawatts of new wind and solar power and deliver almost8 million megawatt-hours of emissions-free energy.
-Clean Path NY will help ensure New York State meets its nation-leading climate goals while creating over 8,300 jobs.
+Clean Path NY is an innovative investment in clean energy infrastructure that will deliver reliable clean power to New York communities that currently rely on fossil fuel power generation.
+It is comprised of more than 20 renewable energy generation projects and anapproximate 175-mile, underground transmission line–all located within New York State.
+This $11 billion project will generate 3,800 megawatts of new wind and solar power and deliver almost 8 million megawatt-hours of emissions-free energy.
+Clean Path NY will help ensure New York State meets its nation-leading climate goalsand create an estimated 8,300 jobs.

 Why does New York need Clean Path NY?